Major Fishing Rivers

 Fishery: Hosts runs of river herring in spring, along with limited numbers of shad and striped bass.
 Redbreast sunfish angling is also quite good in the spring; also has largemouth bass, bluegill, crappie, flier, and chain pickerel; bowfin and gar are common in the lower river.

 Access: Ramps are available in the City of Franklin and at Routes 611 and 603 off Route 258; canoe access is available at several bridge crossings; bank fishing is limited to some bridge crossings, state boat ramps, and canoe access areas.

 The Chickahominy flows east out of Henrico and Hanover Cos. and enters the James River east of Jamestown.
-Chickahominy Lake is a man-made reservoir along the New Kent/Charles City Co. lines.
+Chickahominy Lake is a man-made reservoir along the New Kent/Charles City Co. line.

-Fishery: With its beautiful cypress studded shoreline, the river below the lake supports a nationally known largemouth bass fishery; with good fishing for crappie, chain pickerel, bowfin, yellow perch, channel catfish, longnose gar, and blue catfish; river herring runs at Walker’s Dam continue to draw anglers.
+Fishery: With its beautiful cypress studded shoreline, the river below the lake supports a nationally known largemouth bass fishery; with good fishing for crappie, bowfin, yellow perch, channel catfish, longnose gar, and blue catfish.

-Access: Chickahominy Riverfront Park (formerly Powhatan Resort); the WMA landing on Morris Creek; and Brickyard Landing west of Toano, off Route 610.
-Private ramps: Rock-a-Hock Campground; Riverside Camp; Colonial Harbor; and River’s Rest.
+Access: Chickahominy Riverfront Park; the WMA landing on Morris Creek; and Brickyard Landing west of Toano, off Route 610.
+Private ramps: Rock-a-Hock Campground; and River’s Rest.